 So you are at home, so are the kids, and explaining to them the finer points of a poorly understood pandemic as justification as to why they can't play outside doesn't sound like something you want to do for the 1000th time?
 Don't worry we've got some ideas that will keep them (and hopefully you) amused whilst staying indoors.

-Firstly, I should probably admit I don't have kids... however, we are all basically big kids and I have done some research with some colleagues for further inspiration!
-(Not too much inspiration though, as Ioan thinks a session on the indoor trainer whilst looking after a baby is acceptable multitasking!
-See his blog here)
+We asked our colleagues with children for some inspiration (not too much inspiration though, as Ioan thinks a session on the indoor trainer whilst looking after a baby is acceptable multitasking!
+See his blog here).

 Ready for some top level stuff?